AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 ## Binary rewriters

 An alternative solution are binary rewriters.
-They are faster then the solutions native to AFL++ but don't always work.
+They are faster than the solutions native to AFL++ but don't always work.

 ### ZAFL